Skip to main content

 • Are not present at the crime

-Often this is the person who plans the crime.
+Often, this is the person who plans the crime.
 Because they are just the brains of the crime but do not act on anything, they can be considered an accessory before the fact.

-For example: Jon draws up plans to steal money from a bank.
-The plan includes the security guard’s shift hours, the vault combination, and the amount of time it will take for the police to show up.
+For example, Jon draws up plans to steal money from a bank.
+The plan includes the security guard’s shift hours, the vault combination, and the time it will take for the police to show up.
 Next, Jon gives these plans to Robb, and Robb thinks that Jon wrote a pretty good plan.
 Now Robb gathers his friends and steals the money.
 Here, Jon could be considered an accessory before the fact.

 Accessory After the Fact